spatie/laravel-medialibrary/docs/advanced-usage/customising-database-connections.md

 }
 ```

-When you save files using the code below, the `Spatie\MediaLibrary\MediaCollections\FileAdder` will also automatically use the parent model's database connection if that is set.
+When you save files using the code below, the `Programic\MediaLibrary\MediaCollections\FileAdder` will also automatically use the parent model's database connection if that is set.

 ```php
 $model